 Web SNMP controlled 2 Relay Board

 This is kit of IP controler and card with 2 SPDT relays.
 It is for home automation, hobby and commercial projects.
 It allows you controlling electrical devices via LAN/WAN (Internet).
 Just connect the device into your local network and control it from another computer or android smartphone over the LAN or Internet.
 This IP relay board can be controlled from: Configuration utility - DAEnetIP2 Manager, web browser, command line, HTTP API commands, android smartphone application or Denkovi Relay Manager Software.
+Works with Domoticz and OpenHAB home automation systems as well as with Node-RED IoT platform.
 Now with FREE Android and iOS App and lot of software examples for intregration!

 - Brand: Denkovi Assembly Electronics ltd.